 With zero non-degradable waste, finding a forgotten piece of plastic anywhere (even if it’s a dump yard) is a rarity here

-A fresh morning in Khonoma with expansive views of natural forest from ever terrace
+A fresh morning in Khonoma with expansive views of the natural forest from every terrace

-The beautiful people of Khonoma, always ready to smile and strike a (though often confusing) conversation
+The beautiful people of Khonoma, always ready to smile and strike up a (though often confusing) conversation